kyawsoe177/Analysis-With-Excel/README.md

 The dataset is now ready for further analysis.

-# Analysis of Sales Data from a Coffee Shop
+# Analysis of Sales Data using Pivot Table

 <p align="justify"> This dataset captures transactional data from a coffee shop, detailing individual sales across various store locations.
 Each row represents a unique transaction and includes key information such as the 'transaction_id', 'transaction_date', 'transaction_time', 'transaction_qty', 'store_location', 'product_type', 'unit_price' and so on. </p>